Skip to content

 Profile

-Stefanie Ruiz is an Assistant Professor at Clemson University’s Department of Parks, Recreation and Tourism Management.
-Stefanie's research explores minority experiences in majority spaces, and how these experiences impact social identity and integration.
-She conducts research on nonprofit organizations and volunteerism - particularly immigrant volunteering - with a focus on how participation affects the integration of immigrants into host-country societies.
-Before graduating with her PhD from the University of Pennsylvania, Stefanie received a MA of Nonprofit Management from the Rothberg International School of Hebrew University and a BSc in International Business from ESB Business School in Germany.
+A. Stefanie Ruiz is an Assistant Professor in Clemson University’s Department of Parks, Recreation and Tourism Management.
+Her research examines minority experiences in majority spaces, with a focus on how these environments shape social identity, perceived belonging, and pathways to integration.
+She studies nonprofit organizations and volunteerism - particularly immigrant volunteering - to understand how civic participation supports social inclusion in host-country societies.
+Her work is interdisciplinary, drawing from leisure studies, nonprofit management, and migration research.
+She is interested in how meaning-making and well-being in the 21st century influence identity formation and belonging, and she is committed to advancing cross-cultural dialogue in research.
+Before earning her PhD from the University of Pennsylvania, Stefanie completed an MA in Nonprofit Management at the Rothberg International School in Jerusalem and a BSc in International Business at ESB Business School in Germany.
 She has lived in five countries and speaks Spanish and German fluently.

 Research Interests